Azure/azure-iot-pcs-remote-monitoring-dotnet-tests/README.md

 How to run the integration tests
 ===========================

+Note: If using Windows, Git Bash is recommended.

 ## Build and Run from the command line

 The [scripts](scripts) folder contains scripts for many frequent tasks: